Black Love in Action

-August is Black Philanthropy Month and The Community Foundation is recognizing and celebrating local giving by philanthropists and community leaders in our region.
-Black Philanthropy Month (BPM), created in 2011 by Dr. Jackie Bouvier Copeland and the Pan-African Women's Philanthropy Network, is an annual global celebration of African-descent giving that aims to strengthen African-American and African-descent giving in all its forms.
+August is Black Philanthropy Month (BPM) and The Community Foundation is recognizing and celebrating local giving by philanthropists and community leaders in our region.
+Black Philanthropy Month (BPM) is an annual global celebration of African-descent giving that aims to strengthen African-American and African-descent giving in all its forms.